There has been a big change to the price cap last week. Before we look into it, let’s start revisit what the price cap actually is.

 If you’re a pre-payment customer, it’s even better news.
 The price cap will reduce by £95 for prepayment customers.

 Standard default tariffs are the most expensive.
 If you haven’t switched energy suppliers within the past 12 months it’s very likely that you’re on one of them.
+You can cancel your supply at any time.

 Important to know: The price cap doesn’t affect the maximum of your bill, it just sets a maximum you can be charged per unit of energy you use.
 As we know, if you use more, you will be billed more.